RoneoOrg/hugo-shortcode-roneo-button-icon-badge/README.md

     theme = ["hugo-shortcode-roneo-button-icon-badge", "YourCurrentTheme"]

-This adds this Shortcode as a "Theme component".
-See [the documentation](https://gohugo.io/hugo-modules/theme-components/)
+To learn more about "Theme components", see [the Hugo documentation](https://gohugo.io/hugo-modules/theme-components/)

 ### Call from a Markdown file